 The Academy administers the POST Entry-level Law Enforcement Test Battery (PELLETB).
 The PELLETB is a timed, 2-1/2 hour written test consisting of multiple-choice and fill-in-the-blank questions designed to measure reading and writing ability.

 The Academy requires a T-score of 42 or higher in order to apply for entry into its Basic Police Academy.
-Test results usually return from POST within 10 business days from the test date.

-Physical Agility Test:
+Physical Agility Test: To Be Announced

 a.
-99 yard obstacle course
+99-yard obstacle course

 b.
 165 Drag 32ft